HisashiHasebe/front_next_media-en/README.md

 1. Log in to your Kuroco instance
 2. Navigate to the content management section
 3. Create and edit your media content
-4. Enable "GitHub Actions workflow" for automatic deployment
+4. Changes will trigger automatic rebuilds on Vercel

 ### SSG (Static Site Generation)

 - Article lists and detail pages use SSG for optimal performance
-- Content updates trigger automatic rebuild via GitHub Actions
+- Content updates trigger automatic rebuilds on Vercel
 - Reduces API requests and improves page load times

 ## 📚 Documentation